Tachikoma000/playgrounds_subgraph_connector/README.md

 # PlaygroundsAPI_SubgraphConnector

-Playgrounds API is a service provided by Playgrounds Analytics to streamlined interfacing with decentralized subgraphs and datasets
+Playgrounds API is a service provided by Playgrounds Analytics to streamline interfacing with decentralized subgraphs and datasets

 The `PlaygroundsSubgraphConnector` is a tool designed for agents to seamlessly interface with and query subgraphs on The Graph's decentralized network via Playgrounds API.